BLOG

 Metrics That Matter to Clients

 Clients care about business outcomes, not vanity metrics.
-Lead with engagement rate trends, follower growth trajectory, website traffic from social, conversion metrics, and revenue attribution.
-Tie every number to a business objective the client recognizes.
+Lead with engagement trends, follower growth, website traffic from social, and conversion data.
+Tie every number to a business goal the client recognizes.

 • Engagement rate trends